Rus7Iv/imagicodium/README.md

 - Install the extension via Extensions -> Install from VSIX

 ## Future Versions
-- Training the neural network based on code in the project.
-- Support for multiple languages
 - "Code reviewer" mode
-- Training the neural network based on existing code
 - Selection of language models

 ## License